-- In the upper-left corner of the home page, select the region where the target instance is located.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances.

-- Locate the target instance and click its instance ID.
+- Find the target instance and click its ID.

-- In the upper-right corner of the Backup and Recovery page that appears, click Backup Instance.
+- In the upper-right corner of the page, click Back up Instance.

 mongorestore -h <hostname> --port <server port> -u <username> -p <password> --drop --gzip --archive=<backupfile> -vvvv --stopOnError